 Ford's incoming COO focuses on cost cuts, launches, change

-DETROIT, Feb 26 (Reuters) - Ford Motor Co's F.N incoming chief operating officer will outline on Wednesday his priorities for the company's turnaround, including cost cuts and more efficient new-vehicle launches in a year that includes the introduction of a redesigned F-150 full-sized pickup truck.
+DETROIT, Feb 26 (Reuters) - Ford Motor Co's F.N incoming chief operating officer outlined his priorities for the company's turnaround on Wednesday, including cost cuts and more efficient new-vehicle launches in a year in which it will introduce a redesigned F-150 full-sized pickup truck.

-Strategy chief Jim Farley, who begins his role as Ford COO on March 1 after being appointed earlier this month, is scheduled to speak at a Wolfe Research conference in New York early on Wednesday.
-Slides for his presentation showed other key parts of his strategy, include speeding up Ford's push in vehicle connectivity and its commercial vehicle business.
+Other key plans include speeding up Ford's push in vehicle connectivity and its commercial vehicle business, strategy chief Jim Farley, who begins his role as Ford COO on March 1 after being appointed earlier this month, said at a Wolfe Research conference in New York.

+"We have to fix a number of things," he told investors, citing a need to cut $5 billion in warranty costs, successfully launch 10 key global vehicles in the next two years, and slash material and logistics costs.

+Ford has acknowledged that mistakes proved costly in its introduction of the redesigned Explorer SUV.

+Ford also will focus more heavily on advantages in commercial vehicle sales.

+"This is the signature execution opportunity for Ford and growth opportunity for Ford," Farley said.

-The slides also show a focus on growing the battery electric vehicle business of the No. 2 U.S. automaker.
+He also cited a focus on growing the electric vehicle business of the No. 2 U.S. automaker.

-Ford has acknowledged that mistakes had hurt its introduction of the redesigned Explorer SUV.

-The company named Farley its COO on Feb.
+The Dearborn, Michigan-based company named Farley its COO on Feb.
 7, and promised investors it would kick a slow-moving turnaround into higher gear.

 On Tuesday, shares hit their lowest in more than a decade as a rapidly escalating coronavirus epidemic that began in China threatened sales outside the United States.

-Ford is in the midst of a global restructuring and faces slumping demand in China, its second-largest market.
+Ford is restructuring globally and faces slumping demand in China, its second-largest market.
 Chief Executive Jim Hackett has said the No. 2 U.S. automaker needs to move with greater speed.

 It has booked $3.7 billion of a projected $11 billion in charges it previously said it would take, and expects to book another $900 million to $1.4 billion this year.